Drawing an icosahedron

 triangles))

-Rendering these triangles produces the following shape, which you can drag to rotate:
+Rendering these triangles produces the following shape:

 To make an icosphere, we'll subdivide these triangles until we have an adequate approximation of a sphere.